 They (day and night schedules) go hand and hand and have a major impact on one another.

 There are many pieces to getting your child to sleep more and sleep longer.
-A healthy foundation, independent sleep, and an age-appropriate schedule work harmoniously together to make your little one a champion sleeper!
+A healthy foundation, independent sleep, and an age-appropriate sleep schedules work harmoniously together to make your little one a champion sleeper!

-Always remember – we should never expect children to fit into our lives; instead we should adjust our lives to meet our children’s needs.
+Always remember – we should never expect children to fit into our lives or their sleep schedule; instead we should adjust our lives to meet our children’s needs.

 Maggie Moore is the Founder and Head Sleeper at Moore Sleep.
 She is a certified pediatric sleep consultant through the Family Sleep Institute, which means her sole focus and objective is getting your baby on a healthy sleep schedule so the whole family can get the sleep they need.